mikevilla/pokedex/README.md

 * Able to see details about abilities, moves, species, sprites and types upon searching.
 * Able to see other evolutions of Pokemon and be able to navigate to specific Pokemon in the evolution chain.

+### Design Notes

+* I choose to have components take advantage of using Redux and make state be available directly in the components without 'prop drilling' in case there's a chance later that common data like 'moves' or evolution chain is changed for some reason then the other parts of the page wouldn't have to all re-render.
+We could easily changed this back to traditional parent child props communication to make more of generic reusable components if need be.

 ### Technical Notes
 * This app was built using the latest React Framework currently 18.2.0
 * Store is handled with the latest React-Redux and Redux Toolkit